Fomiller/Go-Coverletter-CLI/README.md

 # Scribe CLI

 ## ToDo Features
-- [ ] Add config file instructions to README.md
+- [x] Add config file instructions to README.md
 - [ ] Rename NewFileName variable to Name
 - [ ] create function for folderGeneration with files.
 - [ ] Allow for setting document type on download.
 - [ ] create a list all files cmd that where you can select a file then are prompted with another select list of what you would like to do with the file.
 - [ ] Ability to read from google sheets / csv files
+- [ ] Add create from file command
 - [ ] Allow for taking in objects for fields to be edited
 - [ ] Research how to install and setup on end user computer without go installed.
 - [x] list all available functions at root command with survey